Chapter 3:

 "Wait."
 Walter said.
 "Where is your ring?"

 "Oh, you're right!
-I left it in my room-"
+It’s… wait, didn’t I throw it at you-"

 Kim sighed.
 "I will, I will."

 What's a carriage?
 What's a 'tea'?
-Who's a 'father' and why don't I have any?
+Who's a father and why don't I have any?
 I have so many things to ask…

 A murder of crows fled from where she came.
 To them, it was a day like any other.
 To Kimberlain, it was a race.
 The girl stood no chance… until Atr tipped the scales.
 She passed them in no time.
 She ran and ran and she never stopped.
-Soon, the frozen river was before her.

 Nothing.
 Until…